 - Food allergy occurs in around 5-10% of children and 2-4% of adults in Australia and New Zealand.
 The most common triggers of food allergy are egg, cow's milk (dairy), peanut, tree nuts, sesame, soy, wheat, fish and other seafood.
 However, almost any food can cause an allergic reaction.

 - Allergic reactions to foods range from mild to severe.
-Mild to moderate symptoms of food allergy include swelling of face, lips and/or eyes, hives or welts on the skin, stomach (abdominal) pain and vomiting.
+Mild to moderate signs of food allergy include swelling of face, lips or eyes, hives or welts on the skin, tingling mouth, abdominal (stomach) pain, or vomiting.

-- Adverse reactions to foods that are not allergy include food intolerances, toxic reactions, food poisoning, enzyme deficiencies, food aversion or irritation from skin contact with certain foods.
-These adverse reactions are often mistaken for food allergy, but do not cause anaphylaxis.
+- Adverse reactions to foods can occur and are often mistaken for food allergy.
+These include food intolerances, toxic reactions, food poisoning, enzyme deficiencies, food aversion or irritation from skin contact with certain foods.
+Adverse reactions do not cause anaphylaxis.

-- Doctors usually perform skin testing or order blood tests for allergen specific Immunoglobulin E (antibodies) that help to identify or exclude potential food allergy triggers.
+- Doctors usually perform skin prick testing (SPT) or order blood tests for allergen specific Immunoglobulin E (antibodies).
+This helps to identify or exclude potential food allergy triggers.
 Sometimes a medically supervised food allergen challenge is required to confirm or exclude food allergy.

-- Dietary avoidance for food allergy should only be undertaken under medical and dietitian supervision, to prevent malnutrition and other complications such as food aversion.
+- Dietary avoidance for food allergy should only be carried out under medical and dietitian supervision, to prevent malnutrition and other complications such as food aversion.